brentsnook/shokkenki/features/README.md

 ### Consumer

-A Shokkenki consumer is a system that makes use of a service via a RESTful interface.
+A Shokkenki **consumer** is a system that makes use of a RESTful service.

 A consumer is interested in a subset of the services offered by a provider and should aim to specify only the minimum that it is interested in.
 Avoiding specifying things that a consumer doesn't really care about helps to keep a consumer contract targetted - it will only break when a relevant feature breaks.